 For low-cost door-to-door transportation in Miami-Dade (STS) and Broward (TOPS), for those that meet ADA requirements, click the link.

 Elder Resources in Broward County

 Hallandale Beach, Hollywood, Dania Beach, Ft.
-Lauderdale, Pembroke Pines, Cooper City, Sunrise, Plantation, Weston, Pompano Beach
+Lauderdale, Pembroke Pines, Cooper City, Sunrise, Plantation, Davie, Weston, Pompano Beach

 Other Elder Resources